ffd8/P5LIVE/README.md

 Export all (<img class="svg" src="includes/icons/download.svg" height="12px">) sketches + settings regularly.
 Clearing browser history/data will likely erase all sketches + settings.

+In [Fancy (nodejs) Offline Server](https://github.com/ffd8/P5LIVE#offline-server), see `Settings Panel` for auto-saving backups to P5LIVE folder.

 localStorage is unique and isolated per http[s]:domain:port,
 so export/import to migrate between online / offline / browsers.

 The file structure changed in v1.3, so make sure all copies of P5LIVE are up to date.
-You can import any old sketches, but newly saved ones won't open in  versions < 1.3.
+You can import old sketches, but newly saved ones won't open in versions < 1.3.

 ## INSTALL